 The demographics and disease-related baseline characteristics of the patients were balanced among the 3 arms.
 In general, study subjects had advanced-stage disease.
-Of the total study population, the median age was 73 in the 3 arms with 35% of total patients > 75 years of age; 59% had ISS Stage I/II; 41% had ISS stage III; 9% had severe renal impairment (creatinine clearance [CLcr] < 30 mL/min); 23% had moderate renal impairment (CLcr > 50 to 80 mL/min).
-For ECOG Performance Status, 29% were Grade 0, 49% Grade 1, 21% Grade 2, $0.4\% \ge$ Grade 3.
+Of the total study population, the median age was 73 in the 3 arms with 35% of total patients > 75 years of age; 59% had ISS Stage I/I; 41% had ISS stage III; 9% had severe renal impairment (creatinine clearance [CLcr] < 30 mL/min); 23% had moderate renal impairment (CLcr > 30 to 50 mL/min; 44% had mild renal impairment (CLcr > 50 to 80 mL/min).
+For ECOG Performance Status, 29% were Grade 0, 49% Grade 1, 21% Grade 2, 0.4% \ge Grade 3.

-The primary efficacy endpoint, PFS, was defined as the time from randomization to the first documentation of disease progression as determined by Independent Response Adjudication Committee (IRAC), based on International Myeloma Working Group [IMWG] criteria or death due to any cause, whichever occurred first during the study until the end of the PFS follow-up phase.
+The primary efficacy endpoint, progression-free survival (PFS), was defined as the time from randomization to the first documentation of disease progression as determined by Independent Response Adjudication Committee (IRAC), based on International Myeloma Working Group [IMWG] criteria or death due to any cause, whichever occurred first during the study until the end of the PFS follow-up phase.
 For the efficacy analysis of all endpoints, the primary comparison was between Rd Continuous and MPT arms.
 The efficacy results are summarized in the table below.
-PFS was significantly longer with Rd Continuous than MPT: HR 0.72 (95% CI: 0.61-0.85 p <0.0001).
+PFS was significantly longer with Rd Continuous than MPT: HR 0.72 (95% CI: 0.61-0.85 p < 0.0001).
 A lower percentage of subjects in the Rd Continuous arm compared with the MPT arm had PFS events (52% versus 61%, respectively).
 The improvement in median PFS time in the Rd Continuous arm compared with the MPT arm was 4.3 months.
 The myeloma response rate was higher with Rd Continuous compared with MPT (75.1% versus 62.3%); with a complete response in 15.1% of Rd Continuous arm patients versus 9.3% in the MPT arm.
 The median time to first response was 1.8 months in the Rd Continuous arm versus 2.8 months in the MPT arm.